signalogic/SigSRF_SDK/mediaTest_readme.md

 See [Jitter Buffer](#user-content-jitterbuffer) below for information on underlying jitter buffer operation and functionality.

-Below are mediaMin command line examples showing how to control jitter buffer depth:
+The [-jN command line argument](#user-content-commandlinejitterbufferdepth) can be used to control jitter buffer target and maximum depths.

 <a name="DTMFHandlingmediaMin"></a>
 ### DTMF / RTP Event Handling